Other Educational Assistance Available

 Please contact the USC Veteran Affairs office at (213) 740-4619 to obtain a VA work-study application.

-Tutorial assistance is a supplement to the regular monthly educational assistance allowance and is available to students receiving educational benefits under chapters 30, 31, 32, 33, 35, 1606 and 1607.
+Tutorial assistance is a supplement to the regular monthly educational assistance allowance and is available to students receiving educational benefits under Chapters 30, 31, 32, 33, 35, 1606 and 1607.
 To qualify, the student must be enrolled at least half-time in a degree program and require tutorial assistance in a subject matter that is part of, prerequisite, or indispensable to the approved program of study.
-For more information, please visit the Center for Academic Support website.
+For more information, please visit the Undergraduate Education website.